Sharing is caring!

 The Sami Use Reindeer For Their Lives and Livelihood

 Reindeer meat is also a great candidate for preservation.
 It is a great jerky snack for people who traditionally roamed long distances on foot to take care of their herds.
-Although nowadays, most of the Sami use (much cooler) snowmobiles to get around.
+Although nowadays with modern technology, most of the Sami use (much cooler) snowmobiles to get around.

 Santa’s Reindeer Are a Lie